ibe-uw/tiara/docs/usage.md

 >>> tfidf = TfidfWeighter.load_params("model_directory")
 ```

-There are also a couple of functions which perform the oligonucleotide frequence of a sequence or a set of sequences.
+There are also a couple of functions which calculate
+the oligonucleotide frequency of a sequence or a set of sequences.

 ```python
 >>> from tiara import oligofreq, single_oligofreq, multiple_oligofreq